How to Avoid Falling into the Debt Trap

 • 20% Savings and Debt Repayment.

-Example Budget Chart for $5,000 Monthly Income
+Example Budget for a $5,000 Monthly Income

 3.2 Build an Emergency Fund